wildfly/quickstart/ejb-security/README.md

 3. Add the `@RolesAllowed({ "guest" })` annotation to the EJB declaration to authorize access only to users with `guest` role access rights.
 4. Add the `@RolesAllowed({ "guest" })` annotation to the Servlet declaration to authorize access only to users with `guest` role access rights.
 5. Add a `<login-config>` security constraint to the `WEB-INF/web.xml` file to force the login prompt.
 6. Add an application user with `guest` role access rights to the EJB.
-This quickstart defines a user `quickstartUser` with password `quickstartPassword` in the `guest` role.
+This quickstart defines a user `quickstartUser` with password `quickstartPwd1!` in the `guest` role.
 The `guest` role matches the allowed user role defined in the `@RolesAllowed` annotation in the EJB.
 7. Add a second user that has no `guest` role access rights.